Habib Diallo: Strasbourg

-On 5 October 2020, Diallo joined Strasbourg on a five-year contract.
-He played 100 games for the club.
+On 5 October 2020, Diallo signed a five-year contract with Strasbourg for a fee of 10 million euros plus bonuses, making it the most expensive transfer in the club’s history.
+The move was poorly received by some Metz supporters, long-standing rivals of Strasbourg, who vandalized their club’s headquarters in retaliation.

+He made his debut on 18 October, replacing Lionel Carole before halftime in a Ligue 1 home match against Olympique Lyonnais.
+Trailing 3–0, Strasbourg came back to 3–2, notably thanks to a goal from the Senegalese striker, who scored shortly after coming on.

 Al-Shabab

 On 14 August 2023, Diallo joined Saudi Pro League club Al-Shabab for a club record €20 million.

 Damac (loan)

 On 26 August 2024, Diallo joined Saudi Pro League club Damac on loan.
 Who chose against signing him permanently not wanting a fee installment.

 Return to Metz

-On 31 August 2025, Diallo returned to Metz on a three-year contract.
+On 31 August 2025, Diallo signed a three-year contract with Metz, newly promoted to Ligue 1.

+He missed the chance to score his first goal in his debut match against Angers SCO on 14 September 2025, failing to convert a penalty.
+In the following match, this time against AS Monaco, Diallo scored his first goal since returning to Metz with a low angled shot after receiving a pass from Cheikh Sabaly.

+Le Mans

+Following Metz's relegation, on 1 September 2026, Diallo signed a three-season contract with Le Mans.

 International career

 Diallo made his debut for Senegal on 17 November 2018 in an Africa Cup of Nations qualifier against Equatorial Guinea, as a 55th-minute substitute for M'Baye Niang.

 Diallo was part of Senegal's squad for the 2021 Africa Cup of Nations; the Lions of Teranga went on to win the tournament for the first time in their history.

 He was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the tournament.

 In December 2023, Diallo was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.